 - 329.5 million people x 38 recycled bottles = 12.5 billion recycled bottles per year

 - 55.3 billion water bottles – 12.5 billion recycled bottles = 42.8 billion bottles in our landfills per year

 The scary part?
 Plastic takes thousands of years to decompose.
 That is one billion dollars worth of plastic just sitting in landfills.
 Estimates show that our recycle rate is declining further than current standards.

 What Does A Water Filter Do?

 Without being obvious, a water filter reduces or removes harmful chemicals and contaminants found in your water.
 There are three different types of water filters:

 Each of these filters will reduce or remove a different amount of contaminants.
 The carbon filter is great for removing chlorine.
 Filtered water bottles, refrigerator systems, filtered water pitchers, and faucet attachments use carbon filters.
 You can find these filters in Brita or Pur water filters.
 These filters are common, and easy to find.

 The reverse osmosis filter is stronger, and can remove more contaminants than the activated carbon filter.
-This type of filtration is used in a home filtration system.
+You can find this type of filtration in a home filtration system.
 Water passes through a carbon filter to remove the initial contaminants like chlorine and other harsh chemicals.
 After that, it goes through a membrane filter.
 This filter removes any particle smaller than a water molecule.
 Therefore, it provides the best type of filtration.

-The Ion Exchange is also used as a part of a home filtration system, by softening the water.
+The Ion Exchange contributes to a home filtration system by softening the water.
 This is necessary for homes that have “hard water.”
 Hard water occurs when there is a high amount of dissolved calcium and magnesium in your water.
 Hard water leads to itchy, splotchy skin after a shower, or a buildup on your faucets.